+Pipeline QA

+Score Reason

-Score Reason 0.85 Predicted non-default robust=0.0 beam is within the PI requested range Pipeline QA 0.85 Predicted non-default robust=0.0 beam is within the PI requested range Score Reason
+0.85 Predicted non-default robust=0.0 beam is within the PI requested range

+Pipeline QA summary for or this task.

-Figure 36: Example hifa_imageprecheck WebLog page, showing the "Goals from the OT" including the PI desired sensitivity.
+Figure 38: Example hifa\imageprecheck WebLog page, showing the "Goals from the OT" including the PI desired sensitivity.
 The table shows the sensitivity and predicted beam for a range of robust values.
 The pipeline then chooses the best value (see text).